-I am currently interested in theorisations, debates, and empirical understandings of state and power situated broadly in the disciplines of political geography, political sociology, and intellectual history.
-My PhD project attempts to study the state and its many loci in Nepal, where political-historical established notions of state and its 'government' are challenged.
-I am particularly interested in finding research methodologies for the articulations of political ontology and using it in the critical analysis and recovery of the state.
-My academic interests have included critical development, postcolonial and decolonial theories, poststructural critiques of historiography, Western political and moral thought, philosophy of language, and literary criticism.
+I am currently interested in theorisations, debates, and empirical understandings of state and power broadly situated in the disciplines of political geography, political sociology, and intellectual history.
+My PhD project attempts to study the concept of state and its many loci in Nepal, where political-historical established notions of state and its 'government' are challenged.
+My research methodology centres on the study of the concepts of state and government through an ethnography of the 'political subject'.

-I have an undergraduate degree in English Literature and History from the Université Paris-Sorbonne, Paris IV, and a post-graduate degree in South Asia and International Development from the University of Edinburgh, School of Social and Political Science.
+I have an undergraduate degree in English Literature and History from the Université Paris-Sorbonne, Paris IV, and a postgraduate degree in South Asia and International Development from the University of Edinburgh, School of Social and Political Science.